 Talk to your doctor before you give your child any herbal remedy or more than the recommended daily allowance (RDA) of any vitamin or supplement.

-run a cool-mist humidifier to increase air moisture
+- Rn a cool-mist humidifier to increase air moisture.

-give hard candy or cough drops to relieve sore throat (for kids older than 3)
+- Give hard candy or cough drops to relieve sore throat (only for kids older than 6).

 What about chicken soup?
 There's no real proof that eating it can cure a cold, but sick people have been swearing by it for more than 800 years.
 Chicken soup contains a mucus-thinning amino acid called cysteine, and some research shows that chicken soup helps control congestion-causing white cells, called neutrophils.

-inability to keep food or liquids down or poor fluid intake
+- can't keep food or liquids down or has trouble drinking

 Like most viral infections, colds just have to run their course.
-Getting plenty of rest, avoiding vigorous activity, and drinking lots of fluids — juice and water — all may help your child feel better while on the mend.
+Getting plenty of rest and drinking lots of fluids — juice and water — can help your child feel better while on the mend.